International Physician Scholarship

 - Complete the application in one of two ways:

-All documents for 2017 were to be received by August 21 at 11:59am CST (US Central Standard Time).
+All documents for 2018 are to be received by August 6 at 11:59am CST (US Central Standard Time).

 Scholarship recipients will be asked to participate in a presentation during the Annual Assembly to share the practice of hospice and palliative medicine in their country.
 In addition, recipients will also be required to submit a written report describing how their attendance at the Annual Assembly benefited their organization.

 In addition, scholarship recipients will be required to secure their own US visa.

 Congratulations to these individuals who were awarded a scholarship to the 2018 Annual Assembly.
 We are very excited that you joined us!